 |Further details indoors|

 The house is furnished throughout with antique furniture.
 Family portraits and other pictures line the grand oak staircase and reception rooms.
 The entrance hall leads into the Main Hall where access to the drawing room with the hi tech hi fi allowing piped music through out the ground floor and the Sitting room where one can relax watching Tv or just admire the gardens, the fireplaces are a real treat in the autumn to keep you cozy and warm.
 The large charismatic open plan kitchen is on the east of the entrance hall with direct access into the gardens.
-Small twin bedroom available for the less able.
+Small twin bedroom available for the less able and a further single bedroom off of the tv room, available on request.

 The first floor corridor leads to six luxurious bedrooms with six bathrooms / shower rooms ( five en-suite).